ClosedXML/ClosedXML/docs/features/graphic-engine.rst

      - *Microsoft Sans Serif*
      - No
      - Yes
 	 - Used on windows environments.
-Will likely throw an exception on non-Windows environments, unless Microsoft fonts were installed.

    * - ``new DefaultGraphicEngine(string fallbackFontName)``
      - Depends on provided font name